Ms. Yuko Martens:

 As an artist and art expert, Masayo has been invited to be a cooperative educator by our language school, Nihongo-Juku.
 We use the term cooperative here to mean that she will give an art exercise using Japanese vocabulary learned in our classes.
 Children will learn about new art using Japanese.
 Her sensitivity and creative ideas will lead them to a fantasy world.

 He taught Japanese in Thailand for two years in high school.
-He trained the teaching method at Human Academy in Tokyo, 2005.
-He all the time think what is the best for students and bring unique ideas in the classroom.
+He trained the teaching method at Human Academy in Tokyo, 2015.
+He think what is the best for students and bring unique ideas in the classroom all the time .
 Now, our school invited him in our team, so our team is getting more powerful.

 Ms. Maiko Yanagisawa: